 8.1 No Network Signal

-3. Check SIM Card: Ensure that your SIM card is properly inserted and not damaged.
-Remove and reinsert the SIM card to confirm proper placement.
+Check SIM Card: Verify that the SIM card is properly inserted and is not faulty.
+Take the SIM card out, reinsert, and install it properly.

 8.2 Poor Network Performance

-1. Check Network Mode: Ensure that you’re connected to the optimal network mode for your region.
-Go to Settings > SIM Card & Mobile Data > Network Mode and select 4G LTE if available.
+Check Network Mode: Ensure that you are connected to the most suitable network mode applicable within your region.
+Settings > SIM Card & Mobile Data > Network Mode > 4G LTE.

-2. Reset Network Settings: Resetting network settings can resolve various connectivity issues.
-Go to Settings > Additional Settings > Backup & Reset > Reset Network Settings.
+Reset Network Settings: Resetting network settings might fix many connectivity issues.
+Settings > Additional Settings > Backup & Reset > Reset Network Settings.

-4. Network Congestion: Network performance can be affected by congestion, especially during peak times.
-If possible, try connecting at different times of the day to see if performance improves.
+Network Congestion: Network performance can suffer due to congestion, especially at peak hours.
+If you can, give connecting during different times of the day a try to see if it works better.

 8.3 Wi-Fi Connection Problems